puppetlabs/puppet-docs/source/dashboard/manual/1.2/configuring.markdown

 * Run exactly one `delayed_job` worker per CPU core.
 * Make sure Dashboard is running in the production environment.
 The default development environment is significantly slower because it doesn't cache and logs more details.
 Passenger runs Rails apps in production mode by default.
+* Periodically optimize your database; run:

+        rake RAILS_ENV=production db:raw:optimize

-* Optimize your database by running `rake RAILS_ENV=production db:raw:optimize` from your Puppet Dashboard directory; this will reorganize and reanalyze your database for faster queries.
+    ...from your Puppet Dashboard directory.
+This will reorganize and reanalyze your database for faster queries.
-* Run the application using multiple processes to handle more concurrent requests.
-You can use Apache with Phusion Passenger (as covered in the [bootstrapping chapter](<# anchor to production-grade server section #>)), or clusters of Thin or Unicorn servers to serve multiple concurrent requests.
+* Tune the number of processes Dashboard uses to handle more concurrent requests.
+If you're using Apache with Phusion Passenger to serve Dashboard (as covered in the [bootstrapping chapter](./bootstrapping.html#serving-dashboard-with-passenger-and-apache)), you can modify the appropriate settings in Dashboard's vhost file; in particular, pay attention to the `PassengerHighPerformance`, `PassengerMaxPoolSize`, `PassengerPoolIdleTime`, `PassengerMaxRequests`, and `PassengerStatThrottleRate` settings.
-* Regularly prune your old reports; see ["database cleanup" in the maintenance chapter](<# anchor to db prune section #>) for more details.
+* Regularly prune your old reports; see ["database cleanup" in the maintenance chapter](./maintaining.html#cleaning-old-reports) for more details.
 * Run on a machine with a fast, local database.
 * Run on a machine with enough processing power and memory.
 * Run on a machine with fast backplane, controllers, and disks.